 Can You Switch Between Wix AI Site Builder and Wix Editor?

-There is no separate “AI editor” and “classic editor” anymore - the distinction that existed with the old Wix ADI is gone.
+For sites created using the new Wix AI Site Builder (not the old ADI), there is no separate "AI editor" and "classic editor" to switch between.
+That distinction no longer exists.
 Once the Wix AI Site Builder generates your site, it opens directly in the standard Wix Editor.
-From that point forward, you are just using the Wix Editor - the AI’s involvement is only in the initial generation step.
+From that point forward, you are just using the Wix Editor; the AI's involvement is only in the initial generation step.

-This means there is nothing to switch between.
-You cannot “go back” to regenerate the AI design after you start editing - the AI run is a one-time starting point.
-But you have full control to change every element manually within the Wix Editor once the AI generation is done.
+You cannot "go back" to regenerate the AI design after you start editing.
+The AI run is a one-time starting point.
+You have full control to change every element manually within the Wix Editor once the AI generation is done.

 What About Wix Studio?

-For most individuals and small businesses comparing the old Wix ADI vs the Wix Editor, Wix Studio is not the relevant tool - it targets a different audience entirely.
+For most individuals and small businesses comparing the old Wix ADI vs Wix Editor, Wix Studio is not the relevant tool.
+It targets a different audience entirely.
 Stick to the AI Site Builder vs classic Editor comparison when making your decision.
+If you do decide Wix Studio is the right fit, browse the best Wix Studio (Editor X) templates to find a starting point built for professional-grade design work.

 Which tool suits your skill level?

 If you have little or no web design experience, the AI Site Builder is the right starting point.
-It removes all the blank-canvas anxiety of an empty editor by generating a complete, coherent design for you.
-Once that site exists, you can edit every section inside the standard Wix Editor - so you are not sacrificing long-term flexibility.
-For anyone learning the ropes, this is now the equivalent of what the old Wix ADI vs editor conversation was about: choose AI assistance to get started, then iterate.
+It removes the blank-canvas anxiety of an empty editor by generating a complete, coherent design for you.
+Once that site exists, you can edit every section inside the standard Wix Editor, so you are not sacrificing long-term flexibility.
+For anyone learning the ropes, this is now the equivalent of what the old Wix ADI vs Editor conversation was about: choose AI assistance to get started, then iterate.

 How much time can you invest?